Climate Change Litigation

 Global Climate Litigation Report: 2023 Status Review (Sabin Center for Climate Change Law, Columbia Law School & United Nations Environment Programme, 2023), by Michael Burger & Maria Antonia Tigre

 Climate Litigation in Latin America: Is the region quietly leading a regional revolution?, 14(1) J. Hum.
 Rts. & Envt.
-67–93 (2023)(with N. Urzola and A. Goodman)
+67–93 (2023), by Maria Antonia Tigre, Natalia Urzola and Alexandra Goodman)

 Just Transition Litigation in Latin America: An Initial Categorization of Climate Litigation Cases Amid the Energy Transition, by Maria Antonia Tigre, Lorena Zenteno, Marlies Hesselman, Natalia Urzola, Pedro Cisterna-Gaete, and Riccardo Luporini, January 2023